pboksz/admin_auth/README.md

 2. Add the line `admin_auth_routes` to your `routes.rb` file.
 3. Now if you add `before_action authenticate_admin!` to any controller it will send the user to the admin login page.
 4. To create an admin you will need to do it in the rails console: `Admin.create(email: 'email@email.com', password: 'password', password_confirmation: 'password')`
-5. Optionally, add an `after_login_path` method to your `ApplicationController` that returns the path you want to redirect to when logged in.
+5. Optionally, add an `after_login_path(locale = nil)` method to your `ApplicationController` that returns the path you want to redirect to when logged in.
-6. Optionally, add an `after_logout_path` method to your `ApplicationController` that returns the path you want to redirect to after logout.
+6. Optionally, add an `after_logout_path(locale = nil)` method to your `ApplicationController` that returns the path you want to redirect to after logout.
 7. Optionally, you can copy the views in the gem to `app/views/admin` and modify then how you see fit.

 ## Contributing